 A list of the ideas my students generated after thinking and talking about bad days is at right.
 Click on the image to see it in larger form.

 Pass out scratch paper and have students write about their bad day on one side and what they would say the moment their incident happened on the other side – using quotations marks.
 While they are working walk around and take their picture.
 Have them impersonate the look on their face when they had their particular bad day.
 When finished, have students turn in their scratch paper as a rough draft and edit.

 Day 3: Pass out edited work to the students.
 Have them reread what they wrote and then give them the final product paper (with their pictures on it) to finish.
 They need to complete the sentence, speech bubble, and illustrate their body.

-Alexander and the Terrible, Horrible, No Good, Very Bad Day, post-it notes, chart paper, markers, writing template, camera, glue stick, and construction paper.
+Alexander and the Terrible, Horrible, No Good, Very Bad Day, Post-it® Note-sized templates, chart paper, markers, writing template, camera, glue stick, and construction paper.

 This book, with the emotional facial expression photos, became one of our favorite class books.
 We read and reread it as a class, with the author always reading their own speech bubble to reinforce quotation marks.
 It became part of our classroom library.
 At the end of the year, I dismantle the book, so each child can save their own page.

 Ashden had a horrible, terrible, no good very bad day when…my fingers almost fell off.
 They were bleeding because the pit bull bit me so hard.
 “Ouch, that hurt.
 I’m bleeding!”

 Michael had a horrible, terrible, no good, very bad day when…My dog ate my chickens when I was asleep.
 “WHAT the heck.
 My dogs ate my chickens.”